-Victoria is the centre of the Capital Regional District’s 386,000 inhabitants.
-No longer the sleepy ‘Tudor’ coastal town of years ago, it is a vibrant community blessed with marvellous weather.
-The capital of British Columbia, Victoria is also home to academia (two universities and a large community college), manufacturing (ship and aircraft building and repair), research and development, global business, and home of the Royal Canadian Navy’s Pacific Fleet.
-A significant percentage of the region’s population have government, diplomatic, military, business, and academia backgrounds.
+The capital of British Columbia, Victoria is home to two universities and a large community college, ship and aircraft building and repair, high-tech research and development, global businesses, and is also home to the Royal Canadian Navy’s Pacific Fleet.
+Indeed, a significant percentage of the region’s population have government, diplomatic, military, business, and academic backgrounds.
 Bordering on the large maritime domain of the Indo-Pacific region, it is not surprising that there is a great interest in international affairs.